AeroPress - A Modern Marvel

 It's easy and quick clean up makes it perfect for a fuss-free morning

-There are endless recipes for how to use an AeroPress coffee maker, but this is our favourite.
+There are endless recipes for how to use an AeroPress coffee maker or indeed it's little sister and perfect travel companion, the AeroPress Go, but this is our favourite.
 We know this recipe uses more coffee than usual for AeroPress instructions, but the winners and finalists of the last few AeroPress championships have all used around 30g of coffee (see here https://aeropress.com/championships/wac-recipes/)

 - Place the AeroPress in the inverted position on the scales and tare to zero.
 Place filter paper in the filter cap, rinse with cold water, and put to the side.